-With Shenoah & David Face to Face
+With Shenoah & David face to face

 Information Circulated

-We’ll engage in our annual Wassailing ceremony to bless the fruit trees in Vauxhall Park, a beloved tradition filled with song, cider-soaked toast, and joy, ensuring a bountiful harvest ahead.
-Join us in this spirit of celebration and reciprocity!
+Our annual Wassailing ceremony to bless the fruit trees in Vauxhall Park is a beloved tradition filled with song, cider-soaked toast, joy and the wassailing, ensuring a bountiful harvest ahead.

 We will visiting the park during the meeting so please come prepared for whatever the weather may offer.